-Spanish IV (EL) (DR)
+Spanish IV (EL) Grades 11 - 12 Credit (1)

 Spanish IV students will continue to acquire language through comprehensible listening activities, conversation, discussion and reading.
 Spanish IV is a participatory course where students are expected to communicate in the Spanish language.
 At this level, students will engage in conversation and continue to develop and improve their skills.
 Students will continue to acquire more complex language structures via classroom listening situations, reading and discussion.
 Intermediate Advanced students will begin reading selected short stories from around the Spanish speaking world.
 Students will also learn in the target language about historical events, current issues, art, families and communities as well as immigration.
 Culture will be introduced through reading, Power Point presentations, video, music, and pictures, among other activities.
+Spanish is spoken almost exclusively in this course.
 The coursework in Spanish IV is designed to prepare the student for AP Spanish Language and Culture if so desired.
+Pre AP Theme such as "Personal and Public Identities", "Families and Communities", and "Beauty and Aesthetics" are all covered in this course.

-Spanish IV A novels: Hija del sastre, Casa dividida, short stories, selected articles Spanish IV A independent novels: Vidas Impactantes Spanish IV B novels: Guerra sucia, Todo lo que brilla, short stories, selected articles Spanish IV B independent novels: Vector, En busca de un monstruo Prerequisite: B or better in Spanish III or II / III Hybrid course or approval from Spanish IV instructor
+Spanish IV A novels: Hija del sastre, short stories, selected articles

+Spanish IV A independent novels: Vidas Impactantes

+Spanish IV B novels: Guerra sucia, Casa Dividida, short stories, selected articles

+Spanish IV B independent novels: Todo lo que brilla

+Prerequisite: B or better in Spanish III or II / III Hybrid course or approval from Spanish IV instructor

-AP Spanish (EL) (DR)
+AP Spanish (EL) Grade 12 Credit (1.5)